 Now that your Bengal cat has settled into their new home, you should invest in a cat insurance policy that will protect both yourself and your pet against any unexpected accidents or illnesses.

-For a small monthly fee (as little as £3.27 per month!), you will be protected against vet fees and ensure that your Bengal kitten lives a long, happy and healthy life, without putting you at financial risk.
+For a small monthly fee, you will be protected against vet fees and ensure that your Bengal kitten lives a long, happy and healthy life, without putting you at financial risk.